How To Help The Victims Of The Christchurch, New Zealand Shooting

 Penny Appeal: The U.K.-founded, Muslim nonprofit has partnered with its Australian offices to provide community care and to help with “funeral costs and ongoing practical support.”
 On their campaign page, they write: “Reading the news can make you feel hopeless; but when we stand together in solidarity, we can make a real difference to the victims of these attacks.”

-The Jewish Federation of Greater Pittsburgh: In October 2018, the Tree of Life Synagogue was targeted by an anti-Ssemitic shooter who killed 18 people.
-As they are still processing their own tragedy, they have invited donorsations to support the Muslim community of Christchurch.
+The Jewish Federation of Greater Pittsburgh: In October 2018, the Tree of Life Synagogue was targeted by an anti-Semitic shooter who killed 18 people.
+As they are still processing their own tragedy, they have invited donors to support the Muslim community of Christchurch.

-Charity Navigator: Anyone wishing to donate to an organization, charity, or crowdfund can research them on Charity Navigator, which reviews organizations based on transparency, accountability, and financial health.
+Charity Navigator: Anyone wishing to donate to an organisation, charity, or crowdfund can research them on Charity Navigator, which reviews organisations based on transparency, accountability, and financial health.

 Advertisement